Road trip to Ottawa, Kingston and Prince Edward County

 Hunt down the best bargains and treasures in Canada’s capital, from the Rideau Shopping Centre to trendy retail neighbourhoods like Hintonburg and Wellington West.

 Explore Ottawa’s culinary landscape with a local guide.
-C’est Bon offers a variety of guided sweet and savoury gourmet food and drink tours.
+Ottawa Food Tours offers a variety of guided gourmet food and drink tours, both sweet and savoury.

 Brew Donkey Tours